 Targeted rates are only used where Council considers it is an appropriate mechanism to fund that activity or where Council wishes to make clear the purpose for which the rate is collected.
 The revenue collected in any one year may result in a surplus, which is used to repay debt or to fund capital expenditure in future years.
-Further information about Council's targeted rates is included within the Funding Impact Statement on page 322.
+Further information about Council's targeted rates is included within the Funding Impact Statement on page 178 of volume one.